graphql/graphql-spec/spec/Section 7 -- Response.md

 associated syntax element.

-If an error can be associated to a particular field in the GraphQL result, it should contain an entry with the key `path` that details the path of the response field which experienced the error.
+If an error can be associated to a particular field in the GraphQL result, it must contain an entry with the key `path` that details the path of the response field which experienced the error.
 This allows clients to identify whether a `null` result is intentional or caused by a runtime error.